sungenchuang7/sungenchuang7/README.md

 <h3> Hi there 👋 I'm Sean </h3>

 👨‍💻 Full-Time Software Engineer\
-🎓 Master's of CS @ Penn Engineering (Class of 2024)\
+🎓 Master's of CS @ Penn Engineering\
-😎 Teaching Assistant for Penn's Linux Systems Programming Course (CIT 5950)\
+😎 Teaching Assistant for Penn's Linux Systems Programming Class (CIT 5950)\
 ⚡ I specialize in building scalable and fault-tolerant distributed systems\
 💻 Also have experience in Full-Stack Web Development & Big Data Analytics with Machine Learning\
 🌱 Always open to new career opportunities to solve excitingly complex problems with code\